 Learn your town’s and state’s laws about leaving pets in hot cars.
-An increasing amount of states prohibit leaving pets in hot cars, and some grant immunity to good Samaritans who must rescue pets in visible distress.
+An increasing amount of states prohibit leaving pets in a parked car, and some grant immunity to good Samaritans who must rescue pets in visible distress.

 Be ready to call for help

 Gather essential telephone numbers and have them on hand.
 You’ll want to have your local animal control agency’s number and the police department’s non-emergency number so you can quickly report the situation.
 Keep these numbers in your purse, your car’s glove compartment, or programmed into your phone.